cthoyt/cthoyt.github.io/_posts/2021-01-17-organization-organization.md

 - [official website](https://www.wikidata.org/wiki/Property:P856) - what is the URL of the homepage for your organization?
 - [part of](https://www.wikidata.org/wiki/Property:P361) and [has part](https://www.wikidata.org/wiki/Property:P527) -
-  what are the parent organzation(s) and child organizations?
+  what are the parent organization(s) and child organizations?
 If your item is a department, it is likely "part of" a school, faculty, college, university, or research institution.
 It's best to be as specific as possible.
 If you are describing a department that is part of a faculty in a university (see the BiGCaT example above), it doesn't make sense to be redundant and also write that it is a part of the University.